 Daddy Daughter Dance

 What little girl doesn’t want to get dressed up and dance with Daddy?
 This is a great fundraiser.
 Sell tickets in advance for the dance (suggested price $20 total).
 Get area businesses to donate door prizes that can be raffled off during the dance.
-Provide refreshments (punch and cookies), play games, and have a photo area.
+Provide refreshments (punch and cookies), buy inexpensive table runners, play games, and have a photo area.
 Have a parent with a nice camera take photos of Daddy and daughter at a designated spot and set up a pick up date at the gym or mail photos (must get addresses) with a little Thank You note for their support.

 Concert Clean up